 Laura spent two years as a family court advocate for at-risk youth and parents suffering from substance addiction.
 She also worked for several years at an agency offering one-on-one support for children and adults with developmental disabilities and their families.

 Louisa is grieving her cherished grandfather’s death and stumbling through a series of demeaning jobs when she finds the perfect position–a live-in secretary to an elderly author, Marguerite Roberts.
-Louisa’s Native American heritage teaches respect of elders, and she is puzzled that Marguerite’s family members have nothing to do with her.
-But Louisa soon realizes there is much more to the job than she expected.
-Nothing in the family is what it appears to be, and Louisa begins to fear for Marguerite’s life–and her own.
+Louisa’s Native American heritage teaches respect of elders, and she is puzzled and upset that the wheelchair-bound Marguerite is shunned by her family and trapped on the second floor.
+But Louisa quickly realizes there is much more to the job than she expected.
+Something in the Roberts’ house is not quite right, and Louisa begins to fear for Marguerite’s life–and her own.

 Ellen learns her family’s prosperous small-town business was almost ruined twenty years ago, when a young employee–and five thousand dollars of the store’s money–vanished, never to be seen again.
 She joins forces with the investigating officer who has reopened the case, only to learn her family has secrets they don’t want revealed and will do anything to keep buried.

 The Write Way to Die.
 A cozy mystery.

 Melanie would be thrilled at the chance to volunteer at her first writing conference and work with a big-name agent–except that Brandon is the Agent From Hell.
 When he turns up dead, no one is heartbroken.
 Melanie suspects foul play.
 She sets out to discover who had the best reason to want Brandon dead–and the answer is, everyone.